PietroPate/atom-minimal-ui/README.md

 # Atom Minimalist UI Theme

 A minimalist UI that lets the syntax theme shine.
-Works best with dark syntax themes.

 <br/>